Cooking a Timpano

 Next step was to start the meatballs.
 A couple changes had to happen here.
 We’d originally planned to buy cuts of meat and grind them in my food processor, just like in the videos.
 But Cuisinart put a stop to that.
 Finding ground beef and pork was easy.
 We decided to substitute some bulk Italian sausage for the short rib, and after Kate consulted at length with the butcher at Market of Choice, he recommended we substitute a meatloaf ground meat mix for the veal.

-Unfortunately, I’m also without a stand mixer (though, I mean, it is the holiday season), so we tried to make due with my hand mixer.
+Unfortunately, I’m also without a stand mixer, so we tried to make due with my hand mixer.
 Shortly afterward, I thoroughly cleaned my kitchen walls.
 Kate then rolled all our meatballs.

 Because I don’t own a gnocchi striper and we didn’t want to start this whole process a day early (to give the pasta time to dry), we just used some fancy fusilli and skipped that entire step.
 That gave us two hours to have some lunch and do some completely unrelated computer work.